myCoder452/XMR2ADA/README.md

 This command is an example that stores the mainnet informaiton:
 ./monero-exs/monerod --data-dir ./mainnet-data --log-file ./mainnet-data/monerod-log --p2p-bind-port 18080 --rpc-bind-port 18081

--> --data-dir: where you store the blockchian and peer info within the project -> --log-file: saves the logs locally within the project -> --p2p-bind-port 18080: port for syncing iwth other monero nodes (default) -> --rpc-bind-port 18081: port for wallet connections (default)
+-> --data-dir: where you store the blockchain and peer info within the project -> --log-file: saves the logs locally within the project -> --p2p-bind-port 18080: port for syncing iwth other monero nodes (default) -> --rpc-bind-port 18081: port for wallet connections (default)